 - Academic Policies

 - Contact NYTS

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, otherwise known as the Clery Act, requires schools that participate in federal financial aid programs to maintain and disclose information about crime on or near their campus.
 NYTS interprets this to be the Morningside Heights neighborhood, and specifically the neighborhood around the institutions listed above.
 Information regarding crime in the Morningside Heights neighborhood, including the streets around The Interchurch Center and Riverside Church, are maintained by Columbia University in fulfillment of the obligations of the Clery Act.
-The most recent report for our neighborhood can be found through a link on the NYTS web page at www.nyts.edu.
+The Columbia web page can be accessed at http://www.columbia.edu/cu/publicsafety/.